aidanb22/Slots/README.md

 Slots is a basic SwiftUI app that utilizes a few aspects from the Swift language to create a basic game.
-This can easily be used as a template for other games, or just added on to make it better.
+This can easily be used as a template for other games.